 The merger was to prove a success, and profits rose considerably.
 Saxone, Lilley & Skinner operated 475 shops, four major factories and 15 repair workshops by 1961.

 Acquisition by British Shoe Corporation

 Saxone, Lilley & Skinner was acquired by British Shoe Corporation, the largest shoe retailer in Britain, for £27 million in 1962.

-In the 1960s the firm introduced American Hush Puppie shoes to Britain.
+The company introduced American Hush Puppie shoes to Britain in the 1960s.

-Saxone manufacturing was severely effected by Italian imports to Britain in the 1970s and early 1980s.
+Saxone manufacturing was severely affected by Italian imports to Britain in the 1970s and early 1980s.